Areas of Study

 Event Details

-BIO 103 provides a foundation in the microgravity environment, microgravity research campaign planning and operations, human factors and spacesuit evaluation research, biomedical monitoring systems, science communication and public outreach.
+AST 102 provides a foundation in the microgravity environment, microgravity research campaign planning and operations, microgravity experiment and payload design and development, and science communication and public outreach.

 Students in the course will apply their knowledge and skills learned in the webinars in a parabolic flight campaign with Integrated Spaceflight Services and the National Research Council of Canada.
-The flight campaign will take place (tentative dates) September 28th to October 2nd 2020 (inclusive) at the NRC Flight Research Lab (FRL) located in Ottawa, Canada.
+The flight campaign will take place at the NRC Flight Research Lab (FRL) located in Ottawa, Canada.
 The address is 1920 Research Private, Ottawa, ON K1V 1J8, Canada and is suited within walking distance of the Ottawa International Airport.
 Students should plan to arrive at 8AM each day.
 A typical day will end by 6PM.
 Students should plan to stay until 6PM on the last day of the campaign.
 Additional details of the flight campaign will be provided in the webinars.

 Students will need to provide the following information one month prior to the flight campaign: